-So yea, ballet destroyed my relationship with my body.
+So yeah, ballet destroyed my relationship with my body.
 All I saw were fat thighs and a huge butt.
 I yearned to be shapeless.
-I strove to push off puberty for as long as possible equating menstruation with being fat.
-This obsession didn’t end for me until after I stopped dancing professionally in my late 20’s.
+I strived to push off puberty for as long as possible equating menstruation with being fat.
+This obsession didn’t end for me until after I stopped dancing professionally in my late 20s.

 In addition to the body stuff, I crumbled under the pressure.
 I doubted my abilities and never thought I deserved to be wherever I happened to be dancing at the moment.
 I felt like an imposter.
 Someone was going to find me out and tell me to leave the Summer Intensive or fire me from the job.

-Screaming ballet teachers left me paralyzed.
-Tense.
-There was no nurses office to escape to.
+Screaming ballet teachers left me paralyzed, tense.
+There were no nurse’s offices to escape to.
 I did not thrive under that pressure.
-It scared me and validated all the doubts I had about myself and my ability.
+It scared me and validated all the doubts I had about myself and my abilities.

-For my daughter, she’s very young so who knows if she’ll even have an interest in ballet.
-I definitely won’t be pushing it but wouldn’t steer her away from it either.
+My daughter is very young, so who knows if she’ll even have an interest in ballet.
+I definitely won’t be pushing it, but I wouldn’t steer her away from it either.
 There are schools and teachers who lead their students with love and positive support.
 There are teachers who don’t scream or belittle.
 And there are teachers who don’t body shame or give diet advice.